-Also known as a further advance, borrowing an additional amount on your mortgage may be right for you if you are looking to make improvements to your home or fund a special purchase.
+Also known as a further advance, borrowing an additional amount on your property may be right for you if you are looking to make improvements to your home or fund a special purchase.

 A further advance is not like a personal loan – it is secured on your property.
 You can spread your payment over a longer term and your interest rate should be lower than a personal loan, but if you cannot keep up the additional payments you risk losing your home.
 You should always check the market to see if you can get a better deal before committing.

 Before you apply for a further advance, you should consider the following:

 - You must have had your West Brom mortgage for more than three months

 - You can borrow up to 90% of the value of your property.
 If you have an interest only mortgage, you can only borrow up to 60%

 - You must have a good credit record